Multiple phone and tablet mockups showing different Pacify Library pages, including the homepage, category page, and article page.

 protype & iteration

-Applying the Pacify brand to this project was a ton of fun.
-It opened up a ton of creative avenues for playing with color, typography, and layout.
+Applying the Pacify brand was a highlight of this project — it opened up creative avenues for color, typography, and layout.

 usability testing

-I tested the first Library launch with real Pacify users to determine what revisions were necessary to make the experience more intuitive and enjoyable for users.
+I tested the first Library launch with real Pacify users to identify what revisions would make the experience more intuitive and enjoyable.

 78%